build-guides

 Build Tips

-Capture card: If you’re streaming console content or a dual-PC setup, add the Elgato HD60 X (~$150).
-It connects via USB-C and captures 4K60 HDR from consoles.
-The B850-PLUS WiFi’s USB 20Gbps Type-C port handles the bandwidth without a dedicated PCIe capture card.
+Capture card: For console content via a dual-PC setup, add the Elgato HD60 X (~$150).
+It captures 4K60 HDR via USB-C, and the B850-PLUS WiFi’s USB 20Gbps Type-C rear port handles the bandwidth without a dedicated PCIe card.

 OBS settings summary for RTX 5070: